AMilassin/docker-dodns/README.md

 A pre-built version of the container is available at Docker Hub - [https://hub.docker.com/r/amilassin/docker-dodns/](https://hub.docker.com/r/amilassin/docker-dodns/).

+The only requirement for the container is a folder to store the configuration file.
+An empty file is copied to the folder on first star if none is found.
+Please fill-in the required configurations.
+New configurations are picked up on next attempt to update the IP.

+You can run the container with the following command:

 ```
 docker run -d -v <local application data folder>:/config:rw amilassin/docker-dodns